SimplyFriday/bedrock-portal/readme.md

 ### StaticMenuLinks

 Anything in here will show up on the top nav menu.
 You can add custom pages here.
 Anything placed in ~/wwwroot/html_frag can be used here.
+The install zip contains a community guidelines file.
+Feel free to edit or remove it, as well as any other content that you wish to add.

 ### CommandWhitelistByRole